 To enhance your productivity even further, check out our picks for the best calendar apps for iOS and Android.

-Newton is a subscription-based service that costs $50 a year.
+Newton is another email app that looks to bring everything together into one location.
 It works with several other email services, including Gmail, Yahoo, Hotmail, Outlook, iCloud, Exchange, and all IMAP accounts.
 It has many of the features we’ve come to expect in an email app, including Snooze, Read Receipts, Send Later, and Connected Apps.
 This versatile app is also compatible with the Apple Watch, and there’s a companion Newton Calendar app to further enhance your productivity.
+Unfortunately, it’ll cost you $50 a year to use, but if you love the features it provides it might be worth the money.

 Triage aims to tackle the complexity of email on your smartphone, helping you to clean up the clutter and quickly reply to messages.
 When you log into your inbox, your new messages appear as a stack of cards.
 You can deal with them with a few gestures — just swipe up to archive a message or down to keep it in your inbox.
 If you want to deal with a particular email quickly, you can also tap the message to reply.
 Triage supports Gmail, Yahoo, and iCloud Mail, and most email services that support IMAP.